Introduction to the Chancery Division

 Chancery business outside London

 Outside the Rolls Building there are seven B&PCs District Registries.
 The B&PCs Registries are located at Court centres in Birmingham, Bristol, Cardiff, Leeds, Liverpool, Manchester, and Newcastle-upon-Tyne.
 The additional three Chancery District Registries were Preston, Mold, and Caernarfon.
 Chancery business outside London is divided into two broad geographical areas, each with a supervising High Court Judge, one comprising the Midlands, Western and Wales Circuits and the other the Northern and North Eastern Circuits.
-For further information, see Appendix C of the Chancery Guide.
+For further information, see Appendix C of the Chancery Guide (PDF).